HKati/pulse-release-gates-0.1/README.md

 # PULSE — Release Gates for Safe & Useful AI

+> 💡 **Continuous expansion**
+>
+> PULSE is not a frozen snapshot.
+The core release gate semantics are stable,
+> but the safe pack, docs and examples are under active, ongoing expansion.
+> Expect new profiles, detectors and ledger views to appear over time.

 From **findings** to **fuses**.
 Run **PULSE before you ship**: deterministic, **fail-closed** gates that turn red-team insights into **release decisions** for both safety (I₂–I₇) and product utility (Q₁–Q₄).
 Offline, CI-enforced, audit-ready.

 <p>